This post may contain affiliate links. Please read our disclosure policy.

 • Professionally tested.
 I baked every buttermilk pie recipe in my extensive vintage cookbook collection before creating my own recipe.
 This combines the best of all the recipes: tart, sweet, and creamy.

-Buttermilk Pie is an easy baked custard pie.
+Buttermilk Pie is an easy baked custard pie, like chess pie.
 The flavorful custard is whisked together in one bowl and then baked inside a flakey, vodka pie crust.
 It is an easy, no-fuss dessert.
 It has a slightly tart, creamy filling.

 Buttermilk Pie Overhead